-After 70 years of captivity to the Babylonians, the Jews (the tribe of Judah & Benjamin-the Southern Kingdom) were freed to return to Jerusalem and begin rebuilding their destroyed city, temple, and broken lives.
-In Nehemiah's day, 70 years had passed since the temple's completion, yet the city's walls were still in ruins.
-Jerusalem was defenseless without its walls, and no one had taken the initiative to rebuild them.
+After 70 years of captivity to the Babylonians, the Jews (the tribe of Judah & Benjamin-the Southern Kingdom) had been given freedom to return to Jerusalem and begin rebuilding their destroyed city, temple, and broken lives.
+In Nehemiah's day, the temple had been completed for nearly 70 years, yet the walls of the city were still in ruins.
+Jerusalem was defenseless without its walls and no one had taken the initiative to rebuild them.
 What the Jews lacked most was leadership; there was no one to show them where to start and what direction to take as they tried to rebuild their city.
-Nehemiah began a "back to the basics" program when he arrived in Jerusalem.
-Despite opposition from non-Jews living near Jerusalem, including plots to assassinate him, Nehemiah orchestrated an astounding city reconstruction that took only 52 days.
+As soon as Nehemiah arrived in Jerusalem he began a "back to the basics" program.
+Despite opposition from non-Jews living near Jerusalem, including plots to assassinate him, Nehemiah orchestrated an astounding re-construction of the city that takes only 52 days.
 He also cared for the people's spiritual needs by rebuilding broken lives.
 His enemies are stunned into silence, recognizing God's hand at work.

 Nehemiah is a model of commitment and God-honoring leadership.
-His book contains many valuable lessons for us today.
+His book contains many useful lessons for us today.
 Are you ready to grow as a leader?

+Central Lesson

-Central Lesson Leadership can be Learned - It begins with CARING about a problem & prayerfully working to CORRECT it.
+Leadership can be Learned - It begins with CARING about a problem & prayerfully working to CORRECT it.

-Scope: The books of Chronicles, Ezra, and Nehemiah were written during the same period.
-They describe a single flow of history aimed at Judah, the Southern Kingdom, who is returning from 70 years of Babylonian exile.
+Scope: The books of Chronicles, Ezra, and Nehemiah are written during the same period describing a single flow of history aimed at Judah, the Southern Kingdom, who is returning from 70 years of Babylonian exile.

 Chronicles - Retrospection-looking BACK at their history.

-Ezra - - - - - Restoration-looking UP as they rebuild the temple.
-Nehemiah - - Reconstruction-looking FORWARD as they rebuild
+- Ezra - - Restoration-looking UP as they rebuild the temple. - Nehemiah - Reconstruction-looking FORWARD as they rebuild Jerusalem.

-Jerusalem.

 Author: EZRA, a priest and teacher in Judah (Ezra 7:11-12, 21).
 The books of Ezra and Nehemiah were originally one book in the Hebrew Bible.
 Scholars believe that Ezra included the personal diaries of Nehemiah because it has major sections written with Nehemiah speaking in the first person singular "I." Ezra added the remaining parts that are narrative.
-Ezra is not specifically mentioned as the author, but Jewish tradition recorded in the ancient Talmud names Ezra as the author.
+Ezra is not specifically mentioned as the author, but, Jewish tradition recorded in the ancient Talmud names Ezra as the author.

-Purpose: The book of Nehemiah focused on Judah's political and geographical restoration, whereas Ezra dealt primarily with Judah's spiritual restoration (temple, sacrifices, ceremonies, etc.).
+Purpose: The book of Nehemiah focused on Judah's political and geographical restoration whereas Ezra dealt primarily with Judah's spiritual restoration (temple, sacrifices, ceremonies, etc.).
 In ancient culture, the rebuilding of the walls was essential if Jerusalem was to be considered a city.

 Nehemiah begins where Ezra ended.
 Nehemiah is the last book of Jewish history.
 After the book of Nehemiah, there is no revelation from God for the next four hundred years until the era of the New Testament.
-The book of Nehemiah shows the faithfulness of God in returning His people to their homeland after years of exile and preserving the messianic lineage.
+All of the major and minor prophetic books were written sometime during the Jewish history recorded in 2 Kings (or 2 Chronicles) through Nehemiah.
+The book shows the faithfulness of God in returning His people to their homeland after years of exile and preserving the messianic lineage.

-Historical Setting: A historic overview of Ezra, Nehemiah, and Esther.
+Historical Setting: A historic overview of Ezra, Nehemiah, and Esther. -- -------------